 Cookie Consent Script

-Cookie consent script blocks and unblocks cookies based on user's consent.
-It ensures websites comply with ePrivacy directive and GDPR.
+Cookie consent script blocks and unblocks cookies based on the user's consent.
+It ensures websites comply with the ePrivacy Directive and GDPR.
 There are two ways in which the script can function:

 Manually block cookies: